IgniteUI/igniteui-docfx/en/components/select.md

     </igx-select-item>
 </igx-select>
 ```
 Notice that we use an `IgxSelectItemComponent` to display the items that `igx-select` operates on.
-The `IgxSelectItemComponent` extends the [*IgxDropDownItemComponent*](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/classes/igxdropdownitemcomponent.html) with additional functionality that is specific to the `igx-select`, which in turn allows for a smooth integration with the [*IgxDropdownComponent*](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/classes/igxdropdowncomponent.html).
+The `IgxSelectItemComponent` extends the [*IgxDropDownItemComponent*](https://www.infragistics.com/products/ignite-ui-angular/docs/typescript/classes/igxdropdownitemcomponent.html) with additional functionality that is specific to the `igx-select-item`.

 ## Features
 ### IgxSelect Actions
 #### Open
 Focusing with the keyboard on `igx-select` will not cause it to open.